microsoft/PowerToys/README.md

 **FancyZones**
 - Added hotkeys and quick swap functionality for custom layouts!
 Users can now assign a hotkey in the editor and use it to quickly set a desktop's zones with `Ctrl + Win + Alt + NUMBER` key binding, or by pressing the hotkey while dragging a window.
 - UX updates.
 Thanks [@niels9001](https://github.com/niels9001)!
-- Fixed zone placement algorithm for when the Taskbar is vertical
+- Fixed zone placement algorithm for when the Taskbar is vertical.
-- Bug fixes
+- Bug fixes.

 **PowerToys Run**
 - Users can specify where to show the launcher window.
 Thanks [@addrum](https://github.com/addrum)!
-- New plugin added to support opening previously used Visual Studio Code workspaces, remote machines (SSH or Codespaces), and containers!
+- New plugin added to the support opening previously used Visual Studio Code workspaces, remote machines (SSH or Codespaces), and containers!
 When enabled, use `{` to query for available workspaces.
 Thanks [@ricardosantos9521](https://github.com/ricardosantos9521)!
 Please note, this plugin is off by default.
 - Shell history now saves the raw command instead of the resolved command.
 A command like `%appdata%` would now save in the Shell history as is instead of `C:\Users\YourUserName\AppData\Roaming`.
 Thanks [@mayitbeegh](https://github.com/mayitbeegh)!
-- Better logging to try to track down some bugs
+- Better logging to track down some bugs.
-- Bug fixes
+- Bug fixes.

 **Video Conference Mute (Experimental)**
 - Tracking work remaining at issue [#7944](https://github.com/microsoft/PowerToys/issues/7944)
 - Goal is to have 0.36 experimental release week of April 5th (Yes, we've stated this before, we know)

 **Contributor workflow**
 - Main project now has a vsconfig which will prompt you to install needed items versus having to use a script.
 This will aid in keeping you up-to-date when something changes.
 - Updated spell checker.
 Thanks [@jsoref](https://github.com/jsoref)!

 #### Community contributions